 Syphilis is transmitted from person to person by direct contact with syphilis sores.
 Sores occur mainly on the external genitals, vagina, anus, or in the rectum.
 Sores also can occur on the lips and in the mouth.
 Syphilis can be transmitted during vaginal, anal, or oral sexual contact.
 Pregnant women with the disease can pass it to their unborn children.

 The average time between infection with syphilis and appearance of the first symptom is 21 days, but it can range from 10 to 90 days.

 The appearance of a single sore marks the first (primary) stage of syphilis symptoms, but there may be multiple sores.
 The sore appears at the location where syphilis entered the body.
 The sore is usually firm, round, and painless.
 Because the sore is painless, it can easily go unnoticed.
 The sore lasts 3 to 6 weeks and heals regardless of whether or not a person is treated.
 However, if the infected person does not receive adequate treatment the infection progresses to the secondary stage.

-Examples of a secondary palmar rash (above) and a generalized body rash (below).
+Examples of a secondary palmar rash (left) and a generalized body rash (right).

 Skin rashes and/or sores in the mouth, vagina, or anus (also called mucous membrane lesions ) mark the secondary stage of symptoms.
 This stage usually starts with a rash on one or more areas of the body.
 Rashes associated with secondary syphilis can appear from the time when the primary sore is healing to several weeks after the sore has healed.
 The rash usually does not cause itching.
 This rash may appear as rough, red, or reddish brown spots both on the palms of the hands and/or the bottoms of the feet.
 However, this rash may look different on other parts of the body and can look like rashes caused by other diseases.